 Ping: A command/utility to determine whether a specific IP address is accessible.
 It works by sending a packet to the specified address and waiting for a reply.
 Ping is used primarily to troubleshoot Internet connections.

 Plug-in: A hardware or software module that adds a specific feature or service to a larger system.
-For example, there are a number of plug-ins for the Netscape Navigator browser that enables it to display different types of audio or video messages.

 POP: Short for Post Office Protocol, a protocol used to retrieve email from a mail server.
-Most email applications (sometimes called an email client) use the POP protocol, although some can use the newer IMAP (Internet Message Access Protocol).

-Pop-up Window: A window that suddenly appears (pops up) on your desktop while surfing the WWW or when you select an option with a mouse or press a special function key.
+Pop-up Window: A window that suddenly appears (pops up) on your desktop while surfing the web or when you select an option with a mouse or press a special function key.
 Pop-up windows that appear while browsing the Internet usually contain advertisements and will remain on the screen until you close them.
 Those pop-ups that appear when selecting an option or pressing a function key usually contain a menu of options and stay on the screen until you select one of the options.

 Port: An interface on a computer to which you can connect a device.
-PCs have various types of ports (e.g. USB, serial, parallel, PS/2).

 Proxy: A server that sits between a client application, such as a Web browser, and a real server.
 It intercepts all requests to the real server to see if it can fulfill the requests itself.
 If not, it forwards the request to the real server.